 As you already know, the First Amendment to the U.S. Constitution protects free speech.
-Because of the Amendment, police officers generally cannot arrest someone, nor can the government prosecute her, simply for what she said.
-(The Amendment doesn’t apply to private entities, as explained in ‘Duck Dynasty,’ Sarah Palin, and Free-Speech Confusion and An Actual Example of Free-Speech Infringement.)
+Because of the Amendment, police officers generally cannot arrest people, nor can the government prosecute them, simply for what they've said.

 Example: Officer Hauk responds to a report of someone selling cocaine on the street corner.
 He encounters and confronts Bodie, who matches the description of the seller.
-Bodie yells and swears at Haulk.
+Bodie yells and swears at Hauk.
 He attracts a crowd of onlookers.
-He then encourages the crowd to join in his protest of Officer Haulk, screaming that this situation is similar to the LA Riots.
-Officer Haullk is justified in arresting Bodie for disorderly conduct because the latter’s actions were likely to cause violence.
+He then encourages the crowd to join in his protest of Officer Hauk, screaming that this situation is similar to the LA Riots.
+Officer Hauk is justified in arresting Bodie for disorderly conduct because the latter's actions were likely to cause violence.
 (Chemalali v.
 D.C., 655 A.2d 1226 (D.C.
 1995).)

-Example: Haulk, stationed in the subway, sees Bodie jump the turnstile.
+Example: Hauk, stationed in the subway, sees Bodie jump the turnstile.
 He stops him and issues him a ticket for not paying.
-Bodie yells and curses at Haulk.
+Bodie yells and curses at Hauk.
 A crowd gathers, and Bodie continues to curse.
-Haulk arrests Bodie for disorderly conduct, but the reviewing court finds the arrest illegal because there wasn't evidence to suggest that Bodie intended to incite the crowd; he didn’t interact with it, nor did it become agitated.
+Hauk arrests Bodie for disorderly conduct, but the reviewing court finds the arrest illegal because there wasn't evidence to suggest that Bodie intended to incite the crowd; he didn't interact with it, nor did it become agitated.
 (Shepherd v.
 D.C., 929 A.2d 417 (D.C.
 2007).)

 As these examples show, the line between protected and unprotected speech can be thin.
 Those who, knowing the First Amendment's protections, are tempted to antagonize police officers should think twice.
 Not only may the speech actually violate the law (a resisting arrest charge is among the possibilities), but an offended officer might misrepresent what the speaker said or find some technical violation to justify an arrest.
 (For example, an insulted officer might arrest a bar hopper for being drunk in public.)